 Women have very stressful lives, and feel sometimes guilty about leaving the family at home.
 Most of the time I do, but deep inside I know it shouldn’t be that way.
 Reality is, we should have some time for ourselves.
 It is not only about going out and having a few drinks.
 It is more about getting away from the daily routine, relaxing, and meeting close friends face to face.
-I think we all need a little bit of that every week to feel better, and this study is proof!
+I think we all need a little bit of that every week to feel better.

 A meeting with close friends is always regenerating.
 Just think about it for a minute.
 When was the last time you went out with your best friend?
 How did you feel the following day?
 In my case I always feel amazing!
 The truth is that if we feel happier we could be better moms, better wives, better people overall.
 I believe that when we enrich our lives we improve our health.
 We definitely should go out with our girlfriends more often and make it a habit.

 “I love my husband, but it is nothing like a conversation with a woman that understands you.
 I grow so much from those conversations.” – Beyonce